Adrien Van Beveren

 Adrien Pierre Guy Van Beveren (born 4 January 1991) is a French motocross and rally raid rider.
 Winner of the Enduropale du Touquet in 2014, 2015 and 2016, he is the first driver to win three consecutive titles since Eric Geboers in 1990.
 He raced under the colors of the Japanese manufacturer Yamaha, but in 2022, he switched to Honda for competing in the Dakar Rally and the World Rally-Raid Championship.
+He has also won the French Sand Racing Championship (championnat de France des sables) three times.

-Van Beveren's best result in the Dakar Rally is a 4th place in 2017 Dakar Rally and 2022 Dakar Rally.
+Van Beveren's best result in the Dakar Rally is a 3rd place in the 2024 Dakar Rally and 2025 Dakar Rally.
 He finished runner-up in the 2021 FIM Cross-Country Rallies World Championship.